verivital/nnv/code/nnv/examples/NNV2.0/Submission/CAV2023/readme.md

 For the first category, the reachability plots as well as the number of SAT and UNSAT properties verified are reproducible, with the one expection mentioned above.

-On the other hand, or the second one (_computation times_), there are a variety of reasons why these number may differ from those in the paper:
+For the second one (_computation times_), there are a variety of reasons why these numbers may differ from those in the paper:
 - Hardware
   - Move vs less powerful CPU cores.
 - OS